mudox/jac-kit/README.md

 corresponding behavior set.
 You can explicitly set behaviors on a given descendant to override those inherited behaviors from upstream.

+Each `Jack` instance is associated to a given scope when initialized.

-Each `Jack` instance maintains 2 important properties associated with its
+Each `Jack` instance expose 2 important properties associated with its
 scope:

-- Severity level `.level`.
+- Severity `level`.
-- Formatting options `.options`.
+- Formatting `options`.

+They are __computed__ properties, values assigned to are stored in a private shared place indexed by the scope string.

-Which are resolved into 3 cases:
+Every time the property value is read, it is resolved under 3 cases:

 - Explicitly set on current scope.